Damián Kuc: YouTube career

 His first videos were uploaded every Sunday and were three minutes long on average, but he began producing true crime documentaries, that ranged between 10 and 30 minutes, with some being more than 40 minutes long.
-He also published Historias Innecesarias Express, a series of short trivias, and Hobbies Innecesarios, about his hobbies.
+He's also published Historias Innecesarias Express, a series of short trivias, and Hobbies Innecesarios, about his hobbies.

 On 25 November 2020, Damián tweeted he didn't want to make a video about death of Diego Maradona, as he was "more interested on the economy of Rwanda".
 After his tweet, some of his viewers tried to cancel him and he received a wave of offenses.
 In June 2021, he made a series of videos on Instagram about an expedition he made at Monte Constanza Natural Reserve to release an anaconda.
 He ended up being bitten by the snake.

 Damián has expressed his wishes to end his channel several times, and in January 2023 he announced on Facebook he would not upload videos anymore.
 According to him, he decided to stop because the routine had worn him out.
 He further said he would still be active on the internet and announced a new podcast.
 He produced more than 300 videos up until the end of his channel.
 On 3 December, he uploaded the last video on his channel, a special episode about the full story of Pity Álvarez.
 His channel is currently active.

 In 2025, he and Paz Varales were part of an opened talk on the 11th MóvilFest.